-Founding Managing Director: establishing funds to convene institutional and independent curators to develop a co-mentorship program.
-The structure: facilitated workshops that address barriers to access and inclusion in the curatorial profession, interrogate exhibition models, workshop exhibition concepts and rhetoric, and strengthen and accelerate a city-wide curatorial network through co-authored exhibitions, events, or essays.
+Founding Director: Secured $20,000 grant to convene institutional and independent curators to develop a co-mentorship program.
+The structure: facilitated workshops that address barriers to access and inclusion in the curatorial profession, interrogate exhibition models, critique interpretation rhetoric, and accelerate a city-wide curatorial network through co-authored exhibitions, events, or essays.
 The goal: to encourage creative partnership within and between institutions, expand art audiences, illuminate and retain talent, and build cultural equity in Greater Boston.
 First step: Public panel of national speakers and day-long curatorial summit of 60 colleagues scheduled for February 28-March 1, 2019.

-Vice President of Programming: on the Board’s Executive Committee to oversee the Professional Development, Career Support, and Conference Committees since May 2016; Board Member and Founding Co-Chair of the Inclusion and Access Task Force: May 2015-May 2017.
+Vice President, Programs: On the Board’s Executive Committee to oversee the Professional Development, Career Support, and Conference Committees since May 2016; Board Member and Founding Co-Chair of the Inclusion and Access Task Force: May 2015-May 2017.
 Organized and led the 2016 conference panel Diversifying the Curatorial Profession: How the Internship/Fellowship Track Can Be Our Essential Path Toward Change (2016).
 Co-Chair of the Professional Development Committee 2014-2016, member since 2012: Organized and led webinars: Curating Social Justice: Three Case Studies (2016) and Working with Living Artists: A Roadmap to Navigate Commissions, Interpretation, and Contracts (2014).
 AAMC Member since 2008.

-Board of Advisors Member: represent the Museum of Fine Arts on this newly established board to guide the leadership of the School, which became part of Tufts University on July 1, 2016, as it builds on its prior history as part of the Museum of Fine Arts.
+Board of Advisors Member: Strategically guide the leadership of the School, which became part of Tufts University on July 1, 2016, as it builds on its prior history as part of the Museum of Fine Arts.

 Thesis Advisor for select Masters candidates since 2009: Past advisees include Chelsey Wood, Joe Joe Orangias, and Maia Lynch.
 In 2014, advised graduate dean with recommendations for a new MFA thesis review program, established in 2015.
 Led classes in the Professional Practices and Advanced Writing programs.

-Steering Committee Member: determined locations, invites, programming and evaluation of this annual conference; Co-chair 2011-2013; in 2013, led first steering committee retreat to review organization, format, and future; Organizer and Host in 2012 of the twelfth conference in Boston for 70 national colleagues; Invited as conference attendee since 2008.
+Steering Committee Member: Determined invites, programming and evaluation of this annual conference; Co-chair 2011-2013; in 2013, led first steering committee retreat to review organization, format, and future; Organizer and Host in 2012 of the twelfth conference in Boston for 70 national colleagues; attendee since 2008.

 Lecturer: Curatorship: Exhibition Development.
 Developed syllabus and led this graduate seminar on the organization of exhibitions in non-profit, commercial and academic contexts; and advised and graded students.